pappleby64/AzureStackStuff/Templates/AppServiceInfraHA/README.md

 | _artifactsLocationSasToken | sas token for artifact location if requires | secure string |
 | location | location to be used for the deployment | string |

-The template outputs a number of values that are required when running the AppService RP installer
 ## Outputs

 | Parameter Name | Description